-Accepting and Managing Gifts FAQ
+Accepting and Managing Gifts

 - I received a gift for a student organization; do I send it to the Foundation?

 If the student organization is an approved campus life program, you should forward the gift to the appropriate Foundation for processing.

 If the student organization is a registered student organization, gifts should be made payable and sent directly to the registered student organization.
 The Foundation does not accept gifts for registered student organizations.
 The gifts may not qualify as a charitable gift depending on the status of the registered student organization.

 - Can gifts of securities or payments from a donor advised fund be used for partially deductible donations?